chidiwilliams/chidiwilliams.com/content/post/2020-year-in-review.md

 ## Notes

-[1] I must make a special note for Lex Fridman and his podcast.
-He was one of my biggest inspirations this year.
-And I learned about many interesting people and ideas from his podcast.
+[1] Lex Fridman was one of my biggest inspirations this year.
+I learned about many new, interesting people and ideas from his podcast.

 [2] If you want to follow my reading lists and reviews, check out [my Goodreads profile](https://www.goodreads.com/user/show/64479598-chidi-williams).
 I typically read books about popular science, philosophy, and technology.